-There's also a pure "C" version of the whole API which can even be used from non-c languages by using SoLoud as an DLL.
+There's also a pure "C" version of the whole API which can even be used from non-c languages by using SoLoud as an DLL, such as Python.

 1.2 How Free?

 SoLoud is released under the ZLib/LibPNG license.
 That means, among other things, that: